-GRDSGN 10201128 Print & Design Production
+GRDSGN 10201128 Print & Digital Production 3 Credits/Units

-Practical training in layout and production of art.
-In a variety of increasingly complicated assignments, the student learns to solve realistic print design problems from rough layout through print-ready page production.
+?Practical training in production of digital composition.
+The student learns to solve realistic print and digital design problems from rough layout through production by completing a variety of increasingly complex assignments.

-GRDSGN 10201136 Concept Development 3 Credits/Units
+GRDSGN 10201136 Concept Development 2 Credits/Units

-Introduces exercises and processes to foster creativity and the development of unique ideas for graphic design and advertising applications.
+Introduces exercises and processes to foster creativity and the development of unique ideas for graphic design, advertising and digital applications.
 Emphasis is placed on improving research, brainstorming, writing, speaking and critical thinking skills.
 Working individually, in teams and in groups, students will come up with unexpected solutions to realistic and contemporary industry problems.
 Visual presentations cover a wide range of levels of finish and incorporate traditional and digital media and rendering techniques.